-Three Bible schools formed Southwestern Bible Institute.
-Southwestern Bible School was established at Enid, Oklahoma, in 1927 under the leadership of the Reverend P. C. Nelson, a brilliant man, who also authored the Assemblies of God doctrinal textbook "Bible Doctrines."
-Shield of Faith Bible School (Rev. Guy Shields), was founded in Amarillo, Texas (1931).
-The third, Southern Bible Institute in connection with the Richey Evangelistic Temple and Rev. J. T. Little, began at Goose Creek, Texas (1931) and later moved to Houston in 1933.
+Three Bible schools were brought together to form Southwestern Bible Institute.
+The first, known as Southwestern Bible School, was established at Enid, Oklahoma, in 1927 under the leadership of the Reverend P. C. Nelson.
+The second, Shield of Faith Bible School, was founded in Amarillo, Texas, in 1931 under the direction of the Reverend Guy Shields.
+It included not only a Bible school, but also a grade school and high school.
+The third, which was operated as Southern Bible Institute in connection with the Richey Evangelistic Temple, began at Goose Creek, Texas, in 1931.
+It was started by the Reverend J. T. Little in Trinity Tabernacle and later moved to Houston in 1933.